aannenko/CrackSharp/src/CrackSharp.Api/README.md

 ## CrackSharp.Api
 Use code in this directory to build a .NET Core WebAPI service, capable of bruteforcing DES hashes using a specified charset and expected length of the text behind the hash.
-It can decrypt multiple hashes in parallel: it starts a new decryption task for each *unique* set of parameters and then each task periodically checks if the hash has already been decrypted by the other tasks.
+It can decrypt multiple hashes in parallel: it starts a new decryption task for each *unique* set of parameters (see remarks below).

-The service also allows to calculate DES hashes from arbitrary text and (optionally) salt.
+The service also allows to calculate DES hashes from arbitrary text and, optionally, salt.

 From this repository OpenShift can create a container with a running web service inside using its S2I (Source-To-Image) tool.